waitress taking an order in a restaurant

 Will the minimum wage impact modern award wages?

+Yes.
 The Annual Wage Review also covers modern award minimum wages.
-Modern award minimum wages will increase by 3.5 per cent, with the changes also coming into effect on 1 July 2024.
+Modern award minimum wages increased by 3.5 per cent, with the changes also coming into effect from 1 July 2025.

 How is the minimum wage decided?